March 10, 2025

 - datalayer.push will also not work (all letters are lowercase, although L should have been uppercase).

-Previously mentioned dataLayer.push examples are pretty basic but if you need, you can also push data as objects or arrays.
-A good example would be a Universal Analytics Standard E-commerce transaction code:
+Previously mentioned dataLayer.push examples are pretty basic, but if you need to, you can also push data as objects or arrays, for example:

-What happened here is that with one dataLayer.push we also pushed an array (transactionsProducts) containing two objects.
-Each object contains the same set of keys (sku, name, category, price, quantity), but their values differ.
+What happened here is that with one dataLayer.push, we also pushed an array (items) containing two objects.
+Each object contains the same set of keys (item_id, item_name, price, quantity), but their values differ.
 And that’s logical because two different products will usually have different characteristics.

 OK, now what?